neo4j/neo4j/advanced/README.txt

    neo4j-kernel:         the neo4j graph database engine
    neo4j-index:          indexing and data structures
+   neo4j-remote-graphdb: thin layer to enable remote access to a neo4j instance
    neo4j-shell:          text command shell for browsing the node space
-   neo4j-remote-graphdb: thin layer to enable remote access to a neo4j instance

 You can run the examples from the Unix and Windows start scripts in the bin/ directory.

 You'll find the source code to the examples in the examples/ directory.

-The components are found in the lib/ directory.
+The components are found in the lib/ directory, and the javadocs for the Apoc components in the docs/ directory.

 For documentation, see: